Scale-Fixed Predictions for $\gamma + \eta_c$ production in electron-positron collisions at NNLO in perturbative QCD: Summary

 \section{Summary}

 In this paper, we have presented a detailed study of the cross section for $\gamma+\eta_c$ production in electron-position collisions up to NNLO level.
 If one used the conventional procedure, the renormalization scale uncertainty for the NNLO total cross-section is estimated as $28\%$ by varying the scale within the the range of $\mu_r \in[\sqrt{s}/2, 2\sqrt{s}]$.
 However, after applying PMC scale setting, the conventional scale uncertainty is eliminated.
+Our NNLO prediction is,